The Foundations PressFISLI Curriculum › Manṭiq

 Why Classical Scholars Required Manṭiq

-In the classical madrasa sequence, students did not study Manṭiq first — they studied it last.
-This was deliberate.
-Manṭiq was placed last because its function is retrospective: the student who studies Manṭiq after Sīrah, ʿAqīdah, Ḥadīth, and ʿUlūm al-Qurʾān discovers that she has been doing Manṭiq all along and can now name and sharpen what she has been practicing.
+FISLI sequences Manṭiq fifth, and this is deliberate.
+Manṭiq is placed last because its function is retrospective: the student who studies Manṭiq after Sīrah, ʿAqīdah, Ḥadīth, and ʿUlūm al-Qurʾān discovers that she has been doing Manṭiq all along and can now name and sharpen what she has been practicing.

 The Classical Sources